Initiatives Addressing Anti-Black Racism

 For students, who experience grief, trauma and/or stress resulting from the most recent anti-Black racial violence, please access the supports below:

-- OASW is hosting a Zoom group to support “young Black social workers and students” on June 9th.
+- OASW hosted a Zoom group to support “young Black social workers and students” on June 9th.

 - Equity and Inclusive Communities- Senior Advisor on Human Rights and Equity, Ikram Jama Ikram.Jama@carleton.ca.